ugrewer/APSIM_RotationTraining/docs/flexible cropping sequences.rst

 ++++++++++++++++++++++++++++++++++++++++
 Now that we have the helper script in place, we can start modifying the sowing and harvesting manager scripts.
-Specifially, we want to rely on the ``CropSequenceEnforcer`` to ensure that the various ``CanSow`` properties enforce the specified crop sequencing rules, and that the ``HarvestCrop()`` records all crops that have been harvested.
+Specifially, we want to rely on the ``CropSequenceEnforcer`` to ensure that the various ``CanSow`` properties enforce the required crop sequencing rules, and that the ``HarvestCrop()`` method records all crops that have been harvested.
-Arbitrarily, let us start with the ``SowHarvest_wheat`` *manager* .
+Arbitrarily, let us here jointly modify the ``SowHarvest_wheat`` *manager* (while modifications to the three other *manager* scripts are identical).
 Let us select the ``Script`` tab to access the C# code.

-As a first change, we define the private variable cropSequenceEnforcer in the script and link it to the existing CropSequenceEnforcer node in the simulation tree, allowing access to its properties and methods.
+As a first change, we define the private variable *cropSequenceEnforcer* in the script and link it to the existing ``CropSequenceEnforcer`` node in the simulation tree, allowing access to its properties and methods.
-Please add the following line to the existing [Link] statements in ``SowHarvest_wheat``.
+Please add the following line to the existing *[Link]* statements in ``SowHarvest_wheat``.

 .. code-block:: csharp
    :caption: Linking the CropSequenceEnforcer model